 Intuitively I set out on a journey back to health that many years before had left me…It had been so long since I had truly been healthy, I forgot what that was like.

 What else does one do with a head full of knowledge and a heart with the desire to give so that others may be helped?
-This site begins so that I can make myself available to a greater number of people.
+This site begins so that I can make my observations available to a greater number of people.